vernisaz/simcom/README.md

 It isn't a drawback since the server exists on all platforms.
 Hopefully more vendors will adopt the WS CGI soon and the list of supporting servers will be extended after.

+Read a note in the above server page regarding running it in a background mode withous setup as a service.

 ## File upload
 The functionality handled by [upload CGI](https://github.com/vernisaz/simupload) project.
 Make sure that *upload URL* configured properly accordingly your web server settings.
 Default value is **./upload**.